 WHAT ARE THE CATEGORIES OF THE AFRICA INNOVATION CHALLENGE?

-There are six different categories, and applicants may apply for up to three different categories in an application:
+There are three different categories, and applicants may apply for up to two different categories in an application:

 WHAT KIND OF SUBMISSION ARE YOU LOOKING FOR EXACTLY?

-We are looking for an idea that has a clear project plan to progress towards commercialization.
-Commercialization is the process of introducing a new product or solution into commerce – making it available on the market.
+We are looking for an idea that has a clear project plan to progress towards implementation.
+Implementation is the process of introducing a new product or solution – making it available on the African market.
 As you are submitting your application, you will be asked several questions about your proposal so that we can better understand the feasibility of your idea.
 If you have a business plan to share, that is great.
 If you'd like to, you could also upload additional documents that support your idea, but that's not mandatory.
-As additional help, please find the kind of ideas we are looking for according to the six categories:
+As additional help, please find the kind of ideas we are looking for according to the three categories: